Abd al-Rahim Aqiqi Bakhshayishi: Biography

 Abd al-Rahim bin Hatam Aqiqi Bakhshayishi was born in 1942 in the village of Bakhshayesh in the east of Tabriz to an Iranian Azerbaijani farmer family.
-He decided to leave hometown to Tabriz for further education, and studied elementary and literary courses in Talebiyeh School.
+He decided to leave his hometown to Tabriz for further education, and studied elementary and literary courses in Talebiyeh School.
 In 1958, he went to Qom to continue his studies in Hawza.
 There he studied with contemporary Ulema, especially Azeris, such as: Ahmad Payani, Yadullah Dozdozani and Ja'far Sobhani.
 Then he studied higher courses of philosophy, hikmat, Ja'fari jurisprudence and principles from Muhammad Husayn Tabatabai, Morteza Motahhari, Mohammad Bagher Soltani Tabatabai, Ruhollah Khomeini, Mohammad-Reza Golpaygani and Ali Masoumi Hamadani, he who obtained him an Ijazah.

-At the same time as he studied in Qom, he also attended the courses of the Faculty of Theology and Islamic Studies of the University of Tehran, field of fiqh and the foundations of Islamic law.
+At the same time as he studied in Qom, he also attended the courses at the Faculty of Theology and Islamic Studies of the University of Tehran, field of fiqh and the foundations of Islamic law.
 He also studied at Dar Tabligh Islami of Mohammad Kazem Shariatmadari in Qom.
 In 1971, he received a bachelor's degree from Tehran University, and an academic thesis from Dar Tabligh.